gavintrent/http-web-server/README.md

 # Code Layout
 * server_main.cc

   Contains main method.
-Initilizes the server by passing the given config file to the `config_parser` and creating a new `server` object.
+Initializes the server by passing the given config file to the `config_parser` and creating a new `server` object.

 * config_parser.cc